-As a consumer, you know that many companies throw around taglines and promises like candy.
-Using health-related buzzwords like "gluten-free" and "antioxidants," companies dupe consumers into believing the foods they're consuming are healthier than they actually are.
+As a consumer, you know that many companies throw around tag-lines and promises like candy.
+Using health-related buzzwords like "gluten-free" and "antioxidants," companies dupe consumers into believing the foods and drinks they're consuming are healthier than they actually are.
 This "false sense of health," in addition to inadequate education on interpreting nutrition panels, harms consumers’ wellbeing and may even contribute to the United States obesity epidemic.
+2

 At OLIPOP, we know companies often make their products deliberately misleading to prevent their customers from the truth.
 That's why we go to great lengths to educate our consumers about our products and the science behind them.